dtzvetkov77/daniel-tsvetkov/README.md

 - As a lifelong learner, I stay up-to-date with the latest trends and best practices in web development, continuously expanding my knowledge and skill set.
 I am a firm believer in clean code, maintainable architecture, and efficient problem-solving, always striving for excellence in every project I undertake.

-- I am excited about collaborating with like-minded professionals, contributing to impactful projects, and tackling new challenges in the MERN stack realm.
+- I am excited about collaborating with like-minded professionals, contributing to impactful projects, and tackling new challenges in the full-stack realm.
 If you share a passion for React and cutting-edge web technologies, let's connect and explore ways to create innovative solutions together."

 <h3 align="left">Connect with me:</h3>